maurice1408/pd_shell/README.md

 `default:engine` may be overridden using the `-m` option (TEZ/MAPREDUCE).

-`workflowname` can be a single un-quoted Podiun Workflow name or a quoted list of workflowname names e.g. "wf1 wf2 wf33" etc.
+`workflowname` can be a single unquoted Podium Workflow name or a quoted list of workflowname names e.g. "wf1 wf2 wf33" etc.

 If a quoted list of Workflow names is given `pd_shell` will execute up to